How to Crochet a Dishcloth

 Stitches

-Dc = Double Crochet (U.K. Treble Crochet)
+Dc = Double Crochet (U.K. Treble Crochet) - recap the double crochet stitch

 The Pattern

-Ch 40.
 Mark the last st with your st marker.

 Row 1: Ch 2.
 Dc into the marked st. Dc into each st along the foundation ch.
 Turn your work.
 (40)